javydekoning/dupsug-optimizingcode/README.md

-# dupsug-optimizingcode
+# dupsug
-DuPSuG - Optimizing Code for Collaboration - JdeKoning @ IPsoft - Sept 24th, 2016
+Optimizing code for collaboration